 What are the complications?

-- Refractory disease.
-In a small number of people, symptoms do not improve despite a strict gluten free diet, or, there is improvement at first and then the symptoms return.
+Refractory disease.
+In a small number of people, symptoms do not improve despite a strict gluten-free diet, or, there is an improvement at first and then the symptoms return.
 It is not known why this happens but sometimes the immune system needs to be suppressed with steroids.

-- Lymphoma.
-Cancer of intestinal lymph system can develop; this is uncommon.
+Lymphoma.
+Cancer of the intestinal lymph system can develop; this is uncommon.